 - Direction requests: broken down by city or neighborhood

 - Phone calls: trends by day of the week or time of day

 - Photos: not only amount of views, but a comparison of your photo data with other bakeries’

 - Popular times: foot traffic based on location data from smartphone users

 You can use this data as a foundation to make informed business-related decisions.
 For example, if your GMB is reporting a lot of clicks to your website, but that is not reflected on your site’s data, then that could be a sign that your webpage is too slow to load, and you need to make changes.
 Or, you can use the “popular times” information to make decisions about your bakery’s staffing schedule based on the busiest times.

 A Google My Business page can boost your web visibility and maintain consistency.
 In its most basic form, a Google My Business page allows people to find your bakery quickly and easily.
 But, with relatively little time and effort, optimizing your page can be an important marketing tool to drive up sales.

 With more sales, you may need help streamlining ordering for your bakery.
-Start a free trial with OrderNova, bakery order management that is out of this world.
+Get your first 100 orders free with OrderNova, bakery order management that is out of this world.